pikvm/pikvm/pages/flashing_os.md

     <img src="../img/balena-5.png" alt="drawing" height="300"/>

+    **NOTE** - If Etcher does not work for you and you continue to get failed bootup's, download RaspberryPi imager and use that instead

 ## The final steps
 1. **Important for ZeroW**.
 In order for your device to connect to Wi-Fi, you will have to tell it which network to use with which password.
 To do this, mount the first partition of the memory card (FAT32) and edit the `pikvm.txt` file there.
 Do not remove line `FIRSTBOOT=1`, just add your wifi settings like this: